opensearch-project/project-website/_posts/2025-07-07-building-a-multi-modal-search-engine-in-opensearch.md

 ### 5. Search using the ML inference search request processor

 Finally, create a search pipeline with an `ml_inference` request processor.
-This processor takes your text and/or image query, generates an embedding using your multimodal model, and then rewrites the query into a vector search against the `multimodal_embedding` field:
+This processor takes your text and/or image query, generates an embedding using your multimodal model, and then rewrites the query as a vector search against the `multimodal_embedding` field:

 ```json
 PUT _search/pipeline/multimodal_semantic_search_pipeline